Bobbi Salvör Menuez: Career

 Menuez starred in a fashion editorial for Harper's Bazaar in 2014.
 The same year, they acted in the film Uncertain Terms.

 In 2016, Menuez acted in the film White Girl, three episodes of Transparent, and in a recurring role on I Love Dick.
 They also modeled for Miu Miu and New York Fashion Week and organized a performance art project at the MoMA PS1.

 In 2019, they played Gillian in the comedy drama film Adam.
 They also acted in one episode of Euphoria.

+Menuez played the primary roles in the music videos for two Leonard Cohen songs published after his death.
+In "Happens to the Heart" (2019), Menuez walks through a forest while dressed like Cohen, eventually putting on the clothes of a Zen monk and meditating.
+In "Puppets" (2021), Menuez walks down a city street dressed like Cohen, eventually setting themselves on fire.

 In 2023, they co-starred with Amandla Stenberg in Jacqueline Castel's My Animal, which had its world premiere at the 2023 Sundance Film Festival, on January 22, 2023, in the Midnight section.

 Personal life

 In January 2019, they announced on social media that they would be using the name Bobbi, a name they had been using privately for over a year prior to the announcement.
-Menuez identifies as queer, trans, and non-binary, and uses they/them pronouns.
+Menuez is queer, trans, and non-binary, and uses they/them pronouns.
 They married artist Quori Theodor in 2024.